Tasmanian Masked Owl - Tyto castanops

 Introduction: The Tasmanian Masked Owl is a fairly large owl with large powerful talons and no ear-tufts.
 It is the largest and most powerful of all Tyto owls.
 Females are darker than males.

 [For help with terms used in the description, see parts of an owl.
 For general characteristics common to most owl species, see owl physiology.]

-Habitat: Forest and semi-open wooded areas.
+Habitat: Forest and semi-open wooded areas and bushy landscapes.

 Distribution of the Tasmanian Masked Owl Tyto castanops

 Status: Probably endangered.

 Original Description: Gould, John.
 1837.
 Proceedings of the Zoological Society of London (1836) (PZS) pt.
 4, no. 48: p 140.

 Page compiled by Deane Lewis.
 Page last updated 2013-08-22